How Ketamine Works

 The stellate ganglion is a group of sympathetic nerves found in the last vertebra of the neck.
 The stellate ganglion block (SGB) procedure consists of an injection to that area of the neck, performed under ultrasound guidance, with a long-lasting local anesthetic.
 Numerous published, peer-reviewed medical studies show that this procedure causes significant improvement of symptoms related to anxiety and post traumatic stress.
 The procedure takes about 15-minutes to conduct, under physician care, and benefits are felt by patients before they leave our office.

 Stellate ganglion has a nervous system connection with Amygdala ( the brain center) which is activated in patients experiencing post traumatic stress disorder( PTSD).

 The anesthetic injection to this area of the nervous system works to control the “fight or flight” response.
 By blocking signals to this portion of the nervous systems’ sympathetic chain, the brain is able to reset this instinct, allowing for long-term relief from anxiety and/or PTSD.

 Booking a Session

-Freedom Ketamine Treatment Centers has four offices across the DMV; two in Maryland, in Bethesda and Rockville, and two in Virginia, in Reston and Vienna.
+Freedom Ketamine Treatment Centers has six offices across the DMV; three in Maryland, in Columbia, Bethesda and Rockville, and three in Virginia, in Marshall, Reston and Vienna.
 We offer appointments Monday – Friday: 8:00 AM – 8:00 PM and Saturday & Sunday: 8:00 AM – 6:00 PM.
 To schedule your appointment with us, call us at 301-235-9022.
 Contact us today to schedule a consultation for ketamine infusion treatment.